Spider-Island

-"Spider-Island" is a 2011 comic book storyline starting in The Amazing Spider-Man and crossing over into other comic books published by Marvel Comics, most of which were limited series or one-shots specifically for this storyline.
+Spider-Island is a 2011 comic book storyline starting in The Amazing Spider-Man and crossing over into other comic books published by Marvel Comics, most of which were limited series or one-shots specifically for this storyline.
 The main plot involves the inhabitants of Manhattan Island mysteriously gaining powers similar to Spider-Man.
-It featured the return of the Jackal and the Queen (Adrianna "Ana" Soria) to the Marvel Universe as well as laying the ground work for the second volume of the Scarlet Spider series.
-The main story overall received positive reviews, with critics praising its action, humor, artstyle, and plot.
+It features the return of the Jackal and the Queen (Adrianna "Ana" Soria) to the Marvel Universe and laid the ground work for the second volume of the Scarlet Spider series.
+The main story overall received positive reviews, with critics praising its action, humor, style, and plot.

 Plot

 Infested

 "Infested" was a series of six back-up stories that were at the end of regular issues of The Amazing Spider-Man.
 They were in issues #659, 660, and 662–665.
 These stories featured the Jackal and his experiments that led to the "Spider-Island" story.
 These were compiled in a comic book reprint called Amazing Spider-Man: Infested, which was released on August 31.